 The Relationship with Yourself

 You can travel and be 100% single.
 One of the benefits of traveling is that I found a lot of time to analyze and work on myself while being completely single.
-I have no problems going a restaurant, the movies or just about anything by myself.
+I have no problem going a restaurant, the movies, or just about anything by myself.
 Traveling solo and single has made me not only a better all-around person, but a better partner.

 Free E-Book & Newsletter

 Subscribe to get our latest content by email.
 Get your free download of "The Beginner's Guide to Travel Healthcare"